Welcome to Shelburne Rescue

 Shelburne Rescue is a volunteer emergency medicine service serving the town of Shelburne, VT.
 Located on Lake Champlain, Shelburne has a population of roughly 7000 residents.
 With attractions like the Shelburne Museum and Shelburne Farms, Shelburne draws many tourists each year.

 Who We Are

 Shelburne Rescue was founded over 25 years ago.
-The squad initially operated without an ambulance, serving as first responders in coordination with the Burlington Fire Department.
+The squad initially operated in 1984 without an ambulance, serving as first responders in coordination with the Burlington Fire Department.
 In order to meet the growing medical needs of the community, our first ambulance was purchased in 1988.
-Since its formation, the squad has grown to over 35 members who respond to more than 750 calls a year.
+Since its formation, the squad has grown to 50 members who respond to almost 1000 calls a year.

 What We Do